 You should never take the safety of your Internet connection for granted, especially when using a public network.
-So, why not take your home network everywhere with you?
-No, not by carrying your router under your arm, but with a VPN!
-Using Raspberry Pi as a VPN server is a particularly convenient way to do precisely this, and below we'll show you how.
+So, why not bring your home network everywhere with you?
+No, not by carrying your router under your arm, but with a VPN.
+Using Raspberry Pi as a VPN server is a particularly convenient way to do this, and below we'll show you how.

-A Raspberry Pi is an inexpensive mini-computer without a case, mouse, of any other of the traditional external accompaniments.
-Originally envisioned as a tool for helping children interactively learn about computers, they've since become popular for all sorts of routine functions owing to their low cost and ease of replacement.
-By configuring your Raspberry Pi as a VPN network, you'll be able to connect to it from anywhere, allowing you to surf without risks, or access data and files on your home network.
+A Raspberry Pi is an inexpensive mini-computer without a case, mouse, of any other of the traditional hardware.
+They were originally created to help children interactively learn about computers, but have become popular for routine functions owing to their low cost and easy replacement.
+By configuring your Raspberry Pi as a VPN, you'll be able to connect to it from anywhere.

-Advantages of Using a Raspbery Pi as an OpenVPN Server
+Advantages of Using a Raspberry Pi as an OpenVPN Server

-Raspberry Pi's biggest advantage is certainly its low price.
-Compared to using a complete Linux computer as a VPN server, both the purchase and running costs are significantly lower.
-The device is also capable of staying connected to a network 24/7, without cooling and minimal electricity usage, maintaining the integrity of your VPN tunnel.
+Raspberry Pi's biggest advantage is its low cost.
+Compared to a full Linux computer as a VPN server, you'll pay significantly less for hardware and upkeep.
+The device is also capable of staying connected to a network 24/7, doesn't require cooling, and uses a minimal amount of electricity, maintaining the integrity of your VPN tunnel.

-Another major advantage is that OpenVPN's VPN server software is completely free, and available for most operating systems, including Windows, MacOS, Android, iOS, and Linux.
+Another major advantage is that OpenVPN's server software is completely free and available for most operating systems, including Windows, macOS, Android, iOS, and Linux.

 You will need:

-To access your Raspberry Pi using SSH, you only need to know the device's IPv4 address.
-You can find this out by checking your router when the Raspberry Pi is connected to your local network.
+To access your Raspberry Pi with SSH, you only need to know the device's IPv4 address.
+Check your router when the Raspberry Pi is connected to your local network to find this out.

 Adjust your IP Addresses

-Should you want to connect to the VPN server using SSH it makes sense to assign it a fixed IP address as greatly eases your ability to access it.
-For OpenVPN, it is also important that the server has and can be accessed by a fixed local IP address in your network.
+Should you want to connect to the VPN server using SSH, it's a good idea to assign it a fixed IP address as makes accessing it much simpler.
+For OpenVPN, it is also important that the server can be accessed by a fixed local IP address in your network.

-It's also logical for the VPN server to have the same address when you access it remotely.
+The VPN server should have the same address when you access it remotely.
 Most Internet service providers (ISPs) assign their routers new, dynamic IP addresses every 24 hours, so you will also need to use a dynamic DNS (DDNS) service.

 To do this, follow the steps below:

-In the administrator area of your router, you can assign the Raspberry Pi a fixed IPv4 address using its Mac address.
+In your router's administrator area, you can assign the Raspberry Pi a fixed IPv4 address based on its Mac address.

-When you want to access your network from somewhere else, you'll need to set up a DDNS service, since your ISP likely alters your router's IP address every 24 hours.
+To access your network from somewhere else, you'll need to set up a DDNS since your ISP likely alters your router's IP address every 24 hours.
 Alternatively, you could ask them if it is possible to be assigned a fixed IP address.

 If this isn't possible, you can use a service like No-IP, which is supported by most routers.
-This gives your router a fixed host name that is forwarded automatically to your new IP address when your router's IP address is channged.
-Installation instructions for No-IP, can be found on the service's website.
+This gives your router a fixed hostname that is forwarded automatically to your new IP address when your router's IP address is changed.
+Installation instructions for No-IP can be found on the service's website.

 Update Raspberry Pi